 Regulatory approval, when and if obtained, may be limited in scope.
 In particular, regulatory approvals will restrict the marketing of a product to specific uses.
-Approved biological and other drugs, as well as their manufacturers, drug products are subject to ongoing review (pharmacovigilance: monitoring for adverse reactions, regulation, including requirements and restrictions related to record keeping and reporting, FDA approval of certain changes in manufacturing processes or product labeling, product promotion and advertising, and pharmacovigilance, which includes monitoring and reporting adverse reactions, maintaining safety measures, and conducting dossier reviews for marketing authorization renewal).
+Approved biological and other drugs, as well as their manufacturers, drug products are subject to ongoing review (including requirements and restrictions related to record keeping and reporting, FDA approval of certain changes in manufacturing processes or product labeling, product promotion and advertising, and pharmacovigilance, which includes monitoring and reporting adverse reactions, maintaining safety measures, and conducting dossier reviews for marketing authorization renewal).
 Discovery of previously unknown problems with these products may result in restrictions on their manufacture, sale or use, or in their withdrawal from the market.
-Failure to comply with regulatory requirements may result in criminal prosecution, civil penalties, recall or seizure of products, total or partial suspension of products or uses or products that incorporate our technologies.
+Failure to comply with regulatory requirements may result in criminal prosecution, civil penalties, recall or seizure of products, total or partial suspension of production or injunction, as well as other actions affecting the commercial prospects of our pharmaceutical and biotechnology partners' potential products or uses or products that incorporate our technologies.
 Any failure by our pharmaceutical and biotechnology partners to comply with permanently emerging current or new and changing regulatory obligations, and any failure to obtain and maintain, or any delay in obtaining, regulatory approvals, could materially adversely affect our business.